Charro: Mexican War of Independence and the 19th century

-As the Mexican War of Independence began in 1810 and continued for the next 11 years, charros were very important soldiers on both sides of the war.
-Many haciendas, or Spanish owned estates, had a long tradition of gathering their best charros as a small militia for the estate to fend off bandits and marauders.
-When the War for Independence started, many haciendas had their own armies in an attempt to fend off early struggles for independence.
+At the start of the Mexican War of Independence, beginning in 1810 and continuing for 11 years, charros were important soldiers for both sides of the war.
+Many haciendas, or Spanish owned estates, had long traditions of using their best charros as a small militia to fend off bandits and marauders from the estate.
+When the War began, many haciendas maintained their own armies to attempt fending off early struggles for independence.

-After independence was achieved in 1821, political disorder made law and order hard to establish throughout much of Mexico.
-Large bands of bandits plagued the early 19th century as a result of lack of legitimate ways for social advance.
-One of the most notable gang was called "the silver ones" or the "plateados"; these thieves dressed as traditional wealthy charros, adorning their clothing and saddles with much silver, channeling the elite horseman image.
+After independence was achieved in 1821, political disorder made establishing law and order difficult in much of Mexico.
+Large bands of bandits plagued the early 19th century due to the lack of legitimate methods for social mobility.
+One of the most notable gangs were called "the silver ones" or the "plateados."
+These thieves dressed like traditional wealthy charros, adorning their clothing and saddles with silver, channeling the image of elite horseman.
 The bandit gangs would disobey or buy out government, establishing their own profit and rules.

-Towards the mid 19th century, however, President Juárez established the "rurales" or mounted rural police to crack down on gangs and enforce national law across Mexico.
-It was these rurales that helped to establish the charro look as one of manhood, strength, and nationhood.
+Towards the mid 19th century, President Juárez established the "rurales," or mounted rural police, to crack down on gangs and enforce national law across Mexico.
+These rurales helped to establish the charro image of manhood, strength, and nationhood.

-During the Second Mexican Empire, Maximilian I of Mexico reigned as emperor and liked to wear a charro suit as the national costume to ingratiate himself with his subjects.
-He was an avid and skilled horsemen and impressed by the local charros.
-Emperor Maximilian himself designed the elegant all black charro traje, or costume, as acceptable attire for formal occasions, which the charros and mariachi ensembles by extension still use in modern days.
+During the Second Mexican Empire, Maximilian I of Mexico reigned as emperor and enjoyed wearing a charro suit as the national costume to ingratiate himself with his subjects.
+He was an avid and skilled horseman and impressed the local charros.
+Emperor Maximilian himself designed the elegant all black charro traje, or costume, marking it as acceptable attire for formal occasions.
+Charros and mariachi ensembles still use this attire in modern days.

-Charros were quickly seen as national heroes as Mexican politicians in the late 19th century pushed for the romanticized charro lifestyle and image as an attempt to unite the nation after the conservative and liberal clashes.
+Charros were quickly seen as national heroes as Mexican politicians in the late 19th century.
+They pushed for the romanticized charro lifestyle and image as an attempt to unite the nation after conservative and liberal clashes.